PART 21, SUBPART J (DOA)

 3.)
 DESIGN MANAGEMENT SYSTEM (DMS)

-The DMS is a system for controlling and monitoring the design, design changes to products and parts that fall under the conditions of approval.
+The Design Management System (DMS) is a key system for controlling and monitoring designs and design changes for products and parts covered by the applicable approval terms.

-A component of the DMS is the Safety Management System (SMS).
-The objective of the SMS is to identify and assess hazards to product, its modification or design organization in terms of aviation safety and to manage the associated risks, including risk mitigation measures, and to verify their effectiveness.
+A core element of the DMS is the Safety Management System (SMS).
+The aim of the SMS is to identify and assess hazards affecting the product, its changes, or the design organisation with regard to flight safety, manage the associated risks, implement appropriate risk mitigation measures, and continuously verify their effectiveness.

-In short, the established technical organizational and personnel requirements must cover the EASA Part 21 Subpart J requirements.
+In short: The established technical, organisational, and personnel requirements must fully cover the requirements of EASA Part 21, Subpart J.

-The DMS must control all external organizations (such as design subcontractors) involved in design activities.
+In addition, the DMS must also control all external organisations—such as design subcontractors—involved in design activities.

 4.)
 THE PATH TO BECOMING AN APPROVED DESIGN ORGANIZATION (DOA)

-To establish a Design Organization (DO) under EASA Part 21 Subpart J, you will need:
+To establish a Design Organisation (DO) under EASA Part 21, Subpart J, the following prerequisites must be fulfilled:

-• Provide technical, organizational, and personnel requirements in accordance with EASA Part 21 Subpart J,
+• Providing the technical, organisational, and personnel requirements in accordance with EASA Part 21, Subpart J

-• Design Manual (DOH) describing the DMS considering the relevant requirements of EASA Part 21 Subpart J, A, B, E, D, K, P and Q,
+• Preparing a Design Organisation Handbook (DOH) describing the Design Management System (DMS) and taking into account the relevant requirements of EASA Part 21, including Sections J, A, B, D, E, K, P, and Q

-• Flight Test Operations Manual (FTOM), only for design organizations that are developing new products or modifying existing products and need to perform test flights.
+• Preparing a Flight Test Operations Manual (FTOM) – only required for design organisations developing new products or modifying existing products where flight testing is necessary

 5.)
 ACC SERVICES IN THE AREA OF PART 21, SECTION J (DOA)

-• Gap analysis (implemented design system vs. requirements of EASA Part 21, Sections J, A, B, E, D, K, P, and Q,
+• Gap analysis: Comparison of the implemented design system against the requirements of EASA Part 21, especially Sections J, A, B, D, E, K, P, and Q

-• Conduct internal audits, including pre-approval audits prior to official EASA approval audits in Phase 3 (prior to 3rd checkpoint),
+• Conducting internal audits, including pre-approval audits prior to official EASA approval audits in Phase 3 (before the third checkpoint)

 Our other consultations

-We offer you advice that is individually tailored to your company’s requirements.
+We support you with individually designed consulting services that are specifically tailored to your company’s requirements.

-The goal of this approach is to ensure the comprehensive product planning or a change to the product and ultimately the control that all phases of the product realization are completed on time and quality as agreed.
+The objective of this approach is to ensure holistic product planning or a product change and ultimately maintain control to ensure that all phases of product realisation are completed on time.